hpc-uk/build-instructions/FHI-aims/CIRRUS-200112_2/README.md

 avoided.
 Use `intel-18` or `mpt` as described in the following.

 ## Intel (may give slightly better performance)

+Note the use of the Intel Fortran MPI compiler wrapper `mpiifort` and C equivalent `mpiicc`.

 ```
 tar xf fhi-aims.200112_2.tgz